Syed-Moosha/Day-17-Promise-task-Rest-Countries-Weather/README.md

-Restcountries weather by fecthing the data from open api
+Restcountries weather by fetching the data from open api